Updated: Aug 11

 To apply for the Bahamas Travel Health Visa, visit travel.gov.bs and select International option.
 After completing your Health Visa application, you will receive an email notifying you that your submission has been received and that it is under review.
 Next, you will get an email prompting you to complete your payment.
 Once paid, you will receive an email with receipt.

 If approved, you will be sent a Bahamas Travel Health Visa via email.
 It will reflect an Approved status, date of expiry, and a QR code.
-Although Travel Visa Health applications take up to 48 hours to process, I received mine after only 3 hours from the time of submission.
-It is still advisable to complete it with enough lead time.
+Travel Visa Health applications take up to 48 hours to process.
+It is advisable to complete it with enough lead time.

 The email you will receive with the Bahamas Travel Health Visa will include information on mandatory protocols, including the daily health survey.
 (More on that below.
 See under "On-Island Protocols.")